FAQ - Frequently Asked Questions

 Can I have my fingerprints taken at Edgewood Police Department?

 The Commonwealth of Kentucky has partnered with Idemia using their IdentoGO program for electronic fingerprint background services as of 2020.
 More information regarding fingerprinting services can be found through the Kentucky State Police or IdentoGO by clicking these links.
+Also, here is an informational flyer.

 Unfortunately, paper fingerprint cards containing ink prints are no longer being accepted by the Commonwealth of Kentucky.
 Therefore, fingerprinting services are no longer offered through the Edgewood Police Department.